Accountability

 Overview

-Accountability in LinkedRecords determines who "owns" an attribute in terms of storage quota usage.
-The accountable party's quota is charged for the storage used by the attribute.
+Accountability in LinkedRecords determines who "owns" a record in terms of storage quota usage.
+The accountable party's quota is charged for the storage used by the record.

 Automatic Accountability

-When you create an attribute, you automatically become accountable for it:
+When you create a record, you automatically become accountable for it:

 This means: